This post is sponsored by Chews Life.

-At the first Edel Gathering, I met a lovely lady named Shannon and was introduced to her beautiful shop Organic Mama.
+At the first Edel Gathering, I met a lovely lady named Shannon and was introduced to her beautiful shop Chews Life.
 Shannon makes beautiful rosaries and products handmade in Michigan.

 I’m in love with her Rosary bracelets that solve the problem of the interrupted Rosary.
 This is the Stella Maris bracelet made with black goldstones (I’m pretty partial to that title for Our Lady which I why Gwen’s middle name is Stellamaris).